Food preservation: Pickling

 Pickling is a method of preserving food in an edible, antimicrobial liquid.
 Pickling can be broadly classified into two categories: chemical pickling and fermentation pickling.

 In chemical pickling, the food is placed in an edible liquid that inhibits or kills bacteria and other microorganisms.
 Typical pickling agents include brine (high in salt), vinegar, alcohol, and vegetable oil.
 Many chemical pickling processes also involve heating or boiling so that the food being preserved becomes saturated with the pickling agent.
 Common chemically pickled foods include cucumbers, peppers, corned beef, herring, and eggs, as well as mixed vegetables such as piccalilli.

 In fermentation pickling, bacteria in the liquid produce organic acids as preservation agents, typically by a process that produces lactic acid through the presence of lactobacillales.
 Fermented pickles include sauerkraut, nukazuke, kimchi, and surströmming.

 Sugaring

 The earliest cultures have used sugar as a preservative, and it was commonplace to store fruit in honey.
-Similar to pickled foods, sugar cane was brought to Europe through the trade routes.
-In northern climates without sufficient sun to dry foods, preserves are made by heating the fruit with sugar.
 "Sugar tends to draw water from the microbes (plasmolysis).
 This process leaves the microbial cells dehydrated, thus killing them.
 In this way, the food will remain safe from microbial spoilage."

+In northern climates without sufficient sun to dry foods, preserves are made by heating the fruit with sugar.
 Sugar is used to preserve fruits, either in an antimicrobial syrup with fruit such as apples, pears, peaches, apricots, and plums, or in crystallized form where the preserved material is cooked in sugar to the point of crystallization and the resultant product is then stored dry.
-This method is used for the skins of citrus fruit (candied peel), angelica, and ginger.
-Sugaring can be used in the production of jam and jelly.
+The latter method is used for the skins of citrus fruit (candied peel), angelica, and ginger.